uber/h3-py/docs/api_reference.md

 ## Summaries

-We try for a logical/pedagogical grouping, no grouping perfect.
+Below, we try to group functions in a reasonably logical manner, but any such grouping will be imperfect.

 ### Identification